 Bluebell Bellflower

 Highlights

-Bluebell Bellflowers are one of North America’s iconic wildflowers for a reason: they are delicately stunning, especially when planted in groups.
+Bluebell bellflowers are one of North America’s iconic wildflowers for a reason: they are delicately stunning, especially when planted in groups.
 And their bloom time is incredible: June to September!
 They are also very easy to grow, thanks to their ability to thrive in a wide range of soils and sunlight.
 Plant them alongside other natives that are white or yellow to help their color shine.
 Scroll on for planting tips.

+Bluebell Bellflower